wolfSSL/wolfTPM/README.md

 ### TPM TLS Client Example

-The wolfSSL TLS client requires loading a public key to indicate mutual authentication is sued.
+The wolfSSL TLS client requires loading a public key to indicate mutual authentication is used.
 The crypto callback uses the TPM for the private key signing.

 ```
 ./examples/tls/tls_client